Take a Look

 · Dirty Rock (for beginners)

-Reputably the most beautiful dive set and also the most famous at Cocos Island, the Dirty Rock is where you can get to see schools of hammerhead and Galapagos sharks along with green turtles and eagle rays.
+Reputedly the most beautiful dive set and also the most famous at Cocos Island, the Dirty Rock is where you can get to see schools of hammerhead and Galapagos sharks along with green turtles and eagle rays.
 You will also encounter octopuses and large schools of fishes in this area.

 · Bajo Alcyone (for experts)

 Another popular dive site at Cocos Island, the Bajo Alcyone is where you will find yellowfin tunas, marble rays, oceanic blacktip sharks, white tip reef sharks, silky sharks, hammerheads, and large schools of jacks.
-This site, however, is an underwater seamount and this means there can be strong currents which is why I recommend that you dive here only if you are a pro at scuba diving.
+This site, however, is an underwater seamount and this means there can be strong currents which is why We recommend that you dive here only if you are a pro at scuba diving.

 Cano Island

-Located in the Bahia de Corcovado in Osa Costa Rica, Isla del Cano is a small island and is a protected as a national park under the Osa Conservation Area.
+Located in the Bahia de Corcovado in Osa Costa Rica, Isla del Cano is a small island and is protected as a national park under the Osa Conservation Area.
 It is undoubtedly a popular tourist destination for whale watching and ecotourism, making it an ideal spot for scuba divers.

 · Coral Gardens (for beginners)